 Planting with complementary colours.
 Jason Ingram

 Create immediate impact with bold foliage and flowers.
-In an area of partial shade, try Fatsia japonica ‘Tsumugi-shibori’, which has green palmate leaves with white-speckled variegation on the margins, underplanted with giant hostas like ‘T-Rex’ and ‘Eliator’.
+In areas of partial shade, try Fatsia japonica ‘Tsumugi-shibori’, which has green palmate leaves with white-speckled variegation on the margins, underplanted with giant hostas like ‘T-Rex’ and ‘Eliator’.
 For a warm, sunny flower bed, tender cannas and Colocasia esculenta provide dramatic, colourful foliage as a backdrop for dramatic accent perennials such as Dahlia ‘Vulcan’ and Hedychium densiflorum ‘Assam Orange’.

 Plan for resilience